by Denisse Ruiz, Sushanta Pradhan

 Pollution from traditional cooking predominantly affects women and young children since women are the primary domestic support and must keep their young children by them.
 That’s why designing a stove that is clean, robust and meant for them is a powerful way to advance clean cooking sustainably.

-The impetus for adoption in Notarpalli community revolves around the stove’s ease of use.
-During, the event several women shared stories of how their lives have changed.
-Sukanti Pradhan shared, “when I was sick for 2 months and was not able to cook food for my family, my husband cooked meals for us.
+During the event several women shared stories of how their user-friendly stove impacted their lives.
+Sukanti Pradhan ssaid, “when I was sick for 2 months and was not able to cook food for my family, my husband cooked meals for us.
 He was very comfortable to use this improved stove as it reduced smoke and firewood consumption.”
 The stove seamlessly integrated into their cooking practices, and as Sukanti and severals others at the event mentioned, it had added benefits of reducing smoke and fuel consumption.
 And after two years of use, the stoves still had not broken.
 The excitement generated within this community made its way to neighboring villages, and many neighbors attended the event and asked how they could join the program.

 Through their exemplary adoption of clean cooking, the women of Notarpalli are shedding light onto how organizations can restructure their efforts to create equitable access to clean energy even in the most remote of locations.
 It is through them that the neighbors and the sector can learn about designing programs and innovations that work for people.